FrancescoRepo/MyDietAPI/README.md

 #### Run the project and try it out.

 ## Future improvements
-- Add Authentication in order to protect all routes
 - Increase validation and business logic

 ## License
-MyDiet is available under the MIT license.
+MyDietAPI is available under the MIT license.
 See the LICENSE file for more info.